Wayne LaPierre

-Wayne Robert LaPierre Jr. (born November 8, 1949) is an American gun rights lobbyist who is CEO and executive vice president of the National Rifle Association (NRA), a position he has held since 1991.
+Wayne Robert LaPierre Jr. (born November 8, 1949) is an American gun rights lobbyist who was the CEO and executive vice president of the National Rifle Association of America (NRA), a position he held between 1991 and 2024.

+LaPierre has faced scrutiny over his career for his controversial statements.
+In 1995, his criticism of federal agents after the Ruby Ridge and Waco incidents led to former President George H. W. Bush resigning his NRA membership.
+He criticized former President Bill Clinton’s approach to gun control measures and advocated for armed officers to be placed in schools after the Sandy Hook and Stoneman Douglas school shootings.

+LaPierre has advocated for increased funding for mental health programs and stricter punishment for gun related offenses.
+In addition, he supported restrictions on “bump-fire”-type rifle stocks after the 2017 Las Vegas mass shooting.

+On January 5, 2024, the NRA posted on X that LaPierre would resign from his position on January 31.
+The announcement came days before his civil trial for corruption in New York.

 Personal background

 Wayne Robert LaPierre, Jr. was born on November 8, 1949, in Schenectady, New York, the eldest child of Hazel (Gordon) and Wayne Robert LaPierre, Sr. His father was an accountant for the local General Electric plant.
-The LaPierre family trace their patrilineal heritage to a 17th century French ancestor who emigrated from the Brittany region of France to New France (now Quebec, Canada).
 His family moved to Roanoke, Virginia, when LaPierre, Jr. was five years old, and he was raised in the Roman Catholic church.
 LaPierre first received a student deferment, then a medical deferment (the cause of which is still publicly unknown) and therefore was not drafted into military service during the Vietnam War.

 After divorcing his first wife, LaPierre married Susan Znidorka in 1998.